lucas-maijers/scrum-planner/README.md

   A platform to organize the plans and roles of a scrum team.

 # Team Members
-  * Gianni van Looij - database developer
+  * Gianni van Looij - Developer Database
-  * Justin de Laat - developer
+  * Justin de Laat - Developer
-  * Lucas Maijers - backhand developer
+  * Lucas Maijers - Developer Back-End
-  * Benjamin luiken - front end developer
+  * Benjamin luiken - Developer Front-End

 # Features
   * Will do: